What is Wimbledon

 History of the Wimbledon Tennis Championships

 First staged in 1877, the Wimbledon Tennis Championships are the oldest of the Grand Slam events.
 The four major tournaments, known as the Grand Slams, include the Australian Open, the French Open, Wimbledon, and the US Open.
-Over time, the Wimbledon Tennis Championships evolved from a domestic competition into a global broadcast phenomenon, while retaining signature traditions that define its identity.
+Over time, the Wimbledon Tennis Championships evolved from a domestic competition into a global broadcast phenomenon while retaining signature traditions that define their identity.
 Modern innovations, including retractable roofs, were added to protect the integrity of the schedule without abandoning the atmosphere of the Wimbledon Tennis Championships.

 Venue — All England Lawn Tennis and Croquet Club